tarwn/lessthandot-hugo/blogs/content/posts/2008-08-01-how-does-between-work-with-dates-in-sql.md

 This works without a problem

-Let&#8217;s add some more dates including the time portion
+Let's add some more dates including the time portion

 ```sql
 INSERT INTO SomeDates VALUES('2006-10-02 00:01:00.000')